2025–26 Real Madrid CF season: October

 On 4 October, Vinícius' brace combined with a goal from Mbappé gave Madrid a 3–1 league win over Villarreal at the Bernabéu.
 On 19 October, Madrid returned from the international break, winning 1–0 at Getafe with a lone goal from Mbappé.
 Three days later, Jude Bellingham's winner gave Madrid a 1–0 Champions League league phase home win over Juventus.
 On 26 October, Madrid ended their four-match El Clásico losing streak, defeating Barcelona 2–1 at the Bernabéu, thanks to goals from Mbappé and Bellingham.

 November

 Madrid started the month on 1 November, trashing Valencia 4–0, as a brace from Mbappé and goals from Bellingham and Carreras, a debut one for the Spaniard, helped Real to take the win.
 Three days later, Madrid lost their Champions League match against Liverpool 0–1 away from home.
 On 9 November, Madrid's away game versus Rayo Vallecano ended in a 0–0 stalemate.
+Returning from another international break on 23 November, the debut goal from Huijsen and a tap-in from Bellingham rescued one point for Madrid in a 2–2 draw at Elche.
+Three days later, Mbappé scored four goals to seal a 4–3 Champions League win over Olympiacos for Real.
+On 30 November, Madrid dropped points in La Liga for the third time in a row, drawing 1–1 away against Girona with a goal from Mbappé.

+December

+First match of the month ended with a 3–0 away win at Athletic Bilbao on 3 December, ending Madrid's three-match league winless streak, as Mbappé got on the scoresheet twice, as well as Camavinga.
+Four days later, Celta Vigo handed Madrid a 0–2 defeat at the Bernabéu.
+On 10 December, Madrid faced Manchester City at home in the Champions League, but were unable to earn any points, losing 1–2 with a goal from Rodrygo.
+Four days later, goals from Mbappé and Rodrygo earned Madrid a 2–1 win at Alavés.
+On 17 December, Madrid entered this season's Copa del Rey edition, beating Talavera de la Reina 3–2 through Mbappé's brace and an own goal.
+Three days later, Madrid closed the year on a high, getting a 2–0 win over Sevilla, courtesy of goals from Bellingham and Mbappé.
+On 23 December, Madrid loaned out Endrick to Lyon until the end of the season.